Cognitive Disabilities Part 1:

 The third purpose of this article is to publish and ask for feedback on a tentative list of recommendations.

-The list of recommendations that follows is not definitive nor comprehensive.
+The list of recommendations that follows is neither definitive nor comprehensive.
 Not all of these recommendations are easy to implement, nor even necessary in all circumstances.
 Not all of these recommendations are equally applicable to all kinds of cognitive disabilities.
 To complicate matters, some of these recommendations may appear to conflict with other accessibility recommendations.
 These conflicts may be real or not, depending on how the recommendations are implemented.
 Finally, not everyone in the cognitive disability field is likely to agree on the validity or accuracy of these recommendations.
 These recommendations are based on a combination of existing research, commonly-assumed best practices, and thoughtful speculation.

 This list of recommendations can be useful to developers in its current state, but the hope is that researchers and developers will treat these recommendations as hypotheses to be tested.
 Please put these recommendations to the test!
 WebAIM is very interested in hearing about any research related to these topics.